Jang Keun-suk: Social activities

+Ambassadorship

 In 2010, Jang became the youngest person to be named PR Ambassador for Seoul.

-Jang was named promotional ambassador of the Nuclear Safety Summit in 2011.
+He was named promotional ambassador of the Nuclear Safety Summit in 2011.
 On 20 October 2015, Jang was appointed as one of the first domestic university "Sharing Professors" by Hanyang university.
 He held his first special lectures in December 2015.

-In 2016, Jang was appointed as a public ambassador for the media art exhibition “Van Gogh Inside: Festival of Music and Light".
+In 2016, Jang was appointed as a public ambassador for the media art exhibition "Van Gogh Inside: Festival of Music and Light".
 In 2017, Jang was named honorary ambassador for the PyeongChang Olympics.
+For his service for the Olympics and Paralympics, he was awarded with a special medal.

 Philanthropy

 Jang often donates to charitable causes; in 2011 he donated 10.1 million yen from his charity event for its earthquake and tsunami victims to the Japanese Red Cross.
 In 2012 he donated an unprecedented sum of 1.2 billion won to his school, and in 2013 he donated 100 million won through UNICEF to help the victims of Typhoon Haiyan that devastated the Philippines.
 In 2017, it was revealed that he helped a Mongolian teenager get treatment for ovarian cancer in South Korea by helping to pay for the patient's trip and medical expenses.

 His fanclub also makes donations frequently, such as to The Snail of Love, an organization that supports people with hearing impairments. and to the Namsanwon orphanage.
 In 2015, Jang volunteered at the said orphanage together with his fans.

 In 2016, Jang stated that he wished to create a charity foundation to take his philanthropic activities a step further.
 In 2022, Jang donated 30 million to help deaf children by donating with fans through the Association for the Support of the Hearing Impaired.
 On February 9, 2023, Jang donated 100 million won to help 2023 Turkey–Syria earthquake, by donating money through Korea UNICEF Committee.
+In March 2025, Jang donated 100 million won through the Hope Bridge National Disaster Relief Association to help with recovery efforts from wildfires that have occurred in the Ulsan, Gyeongbuk, and Gyeongnam regions.